ursatile/css4eng/211-advanced-css-borders.md

 ...we've made a triangle using pure CSS.

 OK, so what can we do with it?

+I've used this kind of technique on several projects to create a navigation indicator, adding a tiny triangle beneath the nav link for whichever page is currently active.
+This example uses the `:target` pseudo-class to target the navigation element matching the current URL, along with an absolute-positioned `::after` pseudo-element that creates the triangular border effect.

+{% example nav-marker.html elements="style,body" iframe_style="" %}

-Well, one scenario that's come up several times in my own career is creating a "speech bubble" callout.
+Another scenario that's come up several times in my own career is creating a "speech bubble" callout.

 ## Exercise: Creating Pure CSS Speech Bubbles